swarm-game/swarm/TUTORIAL.md

 monad, similar to the `IO` in Haskell.
 But if that doesn't mean anything to you, don't worry about it!</sup>

-Let's build one more robot called `"runner"`.
-It will get renamed to something else to avoid a name conflict, but we can capture its name in a variable using the above syntax.
+Let's build another robot, but this time we will capture it in a variable using the above syntax.
 Then we can use the `view` command to focus on it instead of the base:
 ```
-r <- build "runner" { turn west; m4; m }; view r
+r <- build { turn west; m4; m }; view r
 ```
 Note that `base` executes the `view r` command as soon as it finishes executing the `build` command, which is about the same time